jayjayhust/isaac_so_arm101/README.md

 This project is an external project for Isaac Lab that implements a cube lifting task using the SO-100 robot arm.
 For more information about external projects in Isaac Lab, see the [documentation](https://isaac-sim.github.io/IsaacLab/main/source/overview/developer-guide/template.html).

+## URDF Modifications

+The URDF file for the SO-100 robot arm has been modified to fix compatibility issues with Isaac Sim.
+Special thanks to the following Discord contributors for their help in identifying and fixing these issues:

+- Robert K - Identified and fixed issues with the Moving Jaw naming in URDF
+- robopie - Identified the correct URDF version to use and helped with troubleshooting
+- Fichtl - Provided insights on hardware setup and testing

+The main modifications include:
+- Renamed "Moving Jaw" to "Moving_Jaw" in link names and mesh references
+- Fixed mesh file references to ensure proper import into Isaac Sim
+- Ensured consistent naming conventions across the URDF structure

 ## Installation

 1. Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).